ReneSalhab/CO5BOLDViewer/README.md

 - collections

 ## Installation

+For using CO5BOLDViewer python 3.x is needed.
+For this, it is recommended to install Anaconda from Continuum (https://www.continuum.io/downloads), which brings the needed modules with it.

 To be able to compute temperature, pressure, entropy, optical depth and opacity, the compilation of the cython-based eosinterx.pyx is necessary.
 For this, go to the directory you installed CO5BOLDViewer compile eosinterx.pyx with